 data protection policydownload pdf

-Under the Act, bpf is the Data Controller in respect of personal data which it holds.
+Under the Act, bpf' is the Data Controller in respect of personal data which it holds.
 The bpf is registered with the Information Commissioner’s Office and the registration number is ZA000986.

-The Chief Executive is responsible for ensuring that the bpf complies with its legal obligations in respect of the Act.
+At the bpf, the Chief Executive is responsible for ensuring that the bpf complies with its legal obligations in respect of the Act.
 Operational responsibility is delegated to the Data Protection Officer.

 Any contractor working for the bpf must be placed under an obligation to comply with data protection requirements as a term of their contract for services with the bpf.